Inobrodib affects less/different genes than JQ1 in 22Rv1 cells

-In prostate cancer, CCS1477, unlike other agents, down-regulates not just the androgen receptor (AR), but also AR splice variants.
+In prostate cancer, inobrodib, unlike other agents, down-regulates not just the Androgen Receptor (AR), but also AR splice variants.
 These are important in the innate or acquired resistance to existing treatments.

-Certain haem cancers are highly susceptible to p300/CBP inhibition, and particularly in combination with IMiD agents, where certain pre-clinical models have shown that tumour cells can be eliminated.
-Being an orally delivered product, it has significant advantages over other new haem treatments in development that can require extended intravenous infusion.
+Certain haematological cancers are highly susceptible to p300/CBP inhibition, and particularly in combination with IMiD agents, where certain pre-clinical models have shown that tumour cells can be eliminated.
+Being an orally delivered product, it has significant advantages over other new haematological treatments in development that can require extended intravenous infusion.

-By targeting the bromodomain of p300/CBP, CCS1477 has a different efficacy and tolerability profile from other agents in discovery that target the catalytic HAT or CH1 domain.
+By targeting the bromodomain of p300/CBP, inobrodib has a different efficacy and tolerability profile from other agents in discovery that target the catalytic HAT or CH1 domain.